mspnp/aks-baseline/docs/deploy/05-cluster-prerequisites.md

 # Deploy the AKS cluster prerequisites and shared services

-In the prior step, you [generated the user-facing TLS certificate](./04-ca-certificates.md); now follow the next step in the [AKS secure Baseline reference implementation](./) is deploying the shared service instances.
+In the prior step, you [generated the user-facing TLS certificate](./04-ca-certificates.md); now follow the next step in the [AKS baseline multi cluster reference implementation](/README.md) is deploying the shared service instances.

 ## Expected results